skytable/docs/docs/actions/HEYA.md

 :::

-Either returns a "HEY!" or returns the provided argument as a String
+Either returns a "HEY!" or returns the provided argument as an `str`